deepanshs/mrsimulator/docs/installation/devs.rst

 ''''''''''''''''''''''''''''''''

 It is good practice to create separate virtual python environments for packages when in developer mode.
+For instructions on how to set up a Conda environment, see `our Anaconda instillation guide <_virtual_environment_troubleshooting>`__.

 The following is an example of a Conda environment.

 .. code-block:: bash

-    $ conda create -n mrsimulator-dev python=3.7
+    $ conda create -n mrsimulator-dev python=3.9

-The above command will create a new python3.7 environment named *mrsimulator-dev*.
+The above command will create a new python3.9 environment named *mrsimulator-dev*.
 To activate the environment, use

 .. code-block:: bash